-There are a number of different events and ceremonies that commemorate this special weekend including a national concert, parade, and motorcycle rally.
+There are usually a number of different events and ceremonies that commemorate this special weekend including a national concert, parade, and motorcycle rally.
 But 2021 will be a little different.
-This post covers things to do in Washington DC on Memorial Day 2019 including a top 5 list, nighttime activities, family-friendly things to do, and free things.
-Read our master post on things to do in DC any time of year.
+This post covers things to do in Washington DC on Memorial Day 2021.

 DC is the perfect place to spend Memorial Day.
 There are plenty of places to see and things to do to honor our fallen service members.
 This section covers our top five list for Memorial Day.